asayuki/BeerKit/README.md

         npm install -g beerkit

-2. Create a new project folder and `cd` into id
+2. Create a new project folder and `cd` into it

         mkdir myProject && cd myProject